scalablecory/NetworkToolkit/README.md

 ### Optimize frequently-used headers

-Preparing headers allows pre-validation and cached protocol encoding.
+Prepare frequently-used headers to reduce CPU costs by pre-validating and caching protocol encoding.
 In the future, this will light up dynamic table compression in HTTP/2 and HTTP/3.

 ```c#
 PreparedHeaderSet preparedHeaders =